 Nature and Neuroscience

-This neuroscience section of the website is set up to provide you with accurate, up-to-date scientific information.
+We've set up this neuroscience section of the website to provide you with up-to-date scientific information.
 It’s our hope that this will help you decide for yourself whether the experimental results on nature and its effects on the human brain are strong enough for you to incorporate more of nature into your lifestyle.

-The big picture view is that humans have entered a new era ushered in by neuroscience – a turning point in human evolution really – in which we are aware that we can change our brains through our own efforts.
+These are exciting times in neuroscience!
+Humans have entered a new era – a turning point in human evolution really – in which we are aware that we can change our brains through our own efforts.
 When it comes to mental well-being, from here on out humans will become the kind of creatures we choose to be.

 Increasingly convincing data suggest an influence of nature - and nature media - on mental health.
-Yet these data are largely based on correlation and, as always in science, correlation is not causation.
+These data, like most neuroscience findings, are largely based on correlation and, as always in science, correlation is not causation.
 However, since science is finding strong indications of connections between nature and the brain, we feel it’s important to help get the word out that nature exposure has the possibility of contributing to relief from human suffering.

 In this neuroscience section of the website we’ll outline the existing data behind the exercises that we’re offering.
 That way you can decide for yourself whether the science is strong enough for you to make the effort to change your lifestyle and adopt new habits in support of your own mental well-being.